mobify/branching-strategy/continuous-deployment.md

    $ git add -A .
    $ git commit -m "Fix some spelling errors"
    ```
-1. As a final step before creating a pull request, be sure to update your branch from the `Base` branch.
-This makes sure the code you are merging into `Base` is exactly the same as what you're testing.
+1. As a final step before creating a pull request, be sure to update your branch
+from the `master` branch.
+This makes sure the code you are merging into `master`
+is exactly the same as what you're testing.
    ```
    $ git checkout master
    $ git pull